-- a minimum theory grade of 75% - a minimum clinical grade of 75% - For ADN students in addition to the above mentioned: - a minimum pharmacology math grade of 90% [only one retake permitted] (Math Proficiency). - pass course-identified Clinical Skills competencies (Skills Performance Evaluation).

-Once a final exam is taken a student cannot petition to withdraw from a course.
+- a minimum theory grade of 75% - a minimum clinical grade of 75% - For ADN STUDENTS in addition to the above mentioned: - a minimum pharmacology math grade of 90% [only one retake permitted] (Math Proficiency).
+However, in level 1 generic and career mobility, students will receive a math test grade for the introduction of pharm math.
+Subsequent semesters students will follow the math proficiency guidelines. - pass course-identified Clinical Skills competencies (Skills Performance Evaluation). - Once a final exam is taken a student cannot petition to withdraw from a course.